-Well, the good news is there’s a couple of easy things to try before looking for replacement parts or calling a technician or your warranty representative (home or manufacturer).
-First though, you need to identify:
+The good news is there are some easy things to try before looking for replacement parts or calling a technician or your warranty representative (home or manufacturer).
+First, though, you need to identify the following:

 - How’s your dishwasher controlled?